 In today’s world of data-driven marketing, it’s easy to get fixated on what’s measurable.
 While leveraging data is both important and smart, I increasingly find myself wondering if we, as marketers are overlooking the human dimension of marketing in favour of what’s easy to track, analyse and optimise.

 Without doubt, one of the most exciting parts of being a marketer today is the perpetual challenge of finding new channels and tactics to leverage.
 Identifying opportunities that we think will create business value is not only a lot of fun, it’s key to driving future growth.
-For that reason, organisations need to invest in the discovery and cultivation of such opportunities.
+For that reason, organisations need to invest in the discovery of such opportunities.

 I lead sales enablement for HubSpot out of Dublin, Ireland and my role encompasses sales content, sales training, deal support and sales productivity.
 While my attention is laser focussed on helping our sales organisation hit quota, lately I’ve been thinking about how HubSpot’s partner marketing and sales agencies, of which there are more than 3,400 can sell sales enablement as a monthly recurring service.